 It helps that Soderbergh is a director who’s proven masterful at identifying and exploiting the strengths of his cast.
 The choice of Carano in this role is no less unusual than, say, his choice of Sasha Grey as an escort, and Carano’s fighting skills are put to good use here, the reality of maneuvers like the cross armbreaker and the triangle choke only further embellishing the punishment she deals out.
 Tatum’s character has his arm broken in Haywire‘s opening sequence.
 Watching Carano swiftly grab his arm and snap it back, it’s little wonder that Tatum later appears in a cast, arm hanging useless at his side.
 Here, it’s the little flourishes of realism that matter, that paint Carano as a budding star as opposed to a neat little stunt casting.
 Like her character, it’s clear that Gina Carano can do things no other actress is capable of.
 So long as she avoids becoming a female Expendable, her presence in the genre can only change it for the better.

 Haywire.
-Directed by Steven Soderbergh.
 With Gina Carano (Malory Kane), Channing Tatum (Aaron), Ewan McGregor (Jeremy), Bill Paxton (John Kane), Michael Fassbender (Paul), Michael Angarano (Scott), Antonio Banderas (Rodrigo), and Michael Douglas (Alex Coblenz).
-Released January 20, 2012, by Warner Bros.
+Directed by Steven Soderbergh from a screenplay by Lem Dobbs.